tsangiotis/tsangiotis.github.io/_drafts/2017-01-12-attacked-by-chinese-robots.md

 A permanent ban in a dynamic IP address might be a problem but these things are most of the times computers with static IP addresses.
 Even if they are not, with my 26 users the chance of getting a duplicate address is pretty slim and the remedy simple enough.
-Depending on your usecase you sould examine if this is the right way to go for you.
+Depending on your use case you should examine if this is the right way to go for you.
 If you run a public website for example I think it is not.

 If one chooses to go down that road, he may stumble upon [Phil Hagen' s](http://stuffphilwrites.com/2013/03/permanently-ban-repeat-offenders-fail2ban/) solution.
-It is not the most elegant thing but it get's the job done.
+It is not the most elegant thing but it gets the job done.

 In any case, this is how I found out about the Chinese attacking me.

 Hey, `121.18.238.104`!
 If you read this, next time send Jet Lee.

+*P.S.:* If you'd like to join our server you can find a link on [perispomeni.club](http://perispomeni.club).
+If not you still [become a Patreon](https://www.patreon.com/tsangiotis) to support the effort.